Charlie Lynn: Political career

-He was nominated for an Ernie Award in 2000 for saying "I'm not happy about someone else having my credit card details, it's bad enough that my wife has them.".
+He was nominated for an Ernie Award in 2000 for saying "I'm not happy about someone else having my credit card details, it's bad enough that my wife has them."
 In 2003, Lynn under parliamentary privilege made an allegation that a senior minister, who he did not name, in the Carr Labor Government sexually assaulted a 15-year-old boy.
 The allegation was immediately dismissed by Premier Bob Carr and the unnamed minister was cleared of this accusation.

 Lynn stood for re-election in 2007 New South Wales election.
 He was placed first on the joint Liberal/Nationals election ticket.
 He was re-elected after receiving the second highest quota of votes.
 On 28 July 2012 Lynn threatened he would be leaving the Liberal Party to sit in the Legislative Council as an independent over concerns about the selection of candidates for upcoming local council elections in NSW being endorsed by the Liberal Party.
 The party chose not to endorse their members in that local council area, as has been practice in the past in some areas.
 During 2014 Lynn announced that he would not contest the 2015 state election.

 During his term in Parliament, Lynn served as a member of the Joint Select Committee into the Transportation and Storage of Nuclear Waste, General Purposes Standing Committees, Select Committee on the Continued Public Ownership of Snowy Hydro Limited, Committee on the Office of the Ombudsman and the Police Integrity Commission, Standing Committee on Social Issues and Committee on the Office of the Valuer-General.

 Later life

-Lynn was instrumental in establishing the Kokoda Track Authority with the Government of Papua New Guinea in 2004 to ensure local villages along the Kokoda Trail received an equal share of benefits from the emerging trekking industry.
-He has lobbied the Australian Government to produce a Master Memorial Plan to protect, honour and interpret Australia and Papua New Guinea's shared wartime heritage across the Kokoda Trail.
-He was also founding chairman of the Kokoda Track Foundation, founding chairman of Network Kokoda.
-In 2015 the government of Papua New Guinea inducted Lynn as an Officer of Logohu in their New Year's Day Honours and Awards list 'for service to the bilateral relations between Papua New Guinea and Australia and especially in the development of the Kokoda Trail and its honoured place in the history of both nations' over the past 25 years.

 Lynn was appointed to the Board of the Kokoda Track Memorial Walkway at Concord.
-He was elected President of the NSW Parliamentary Lions Club and was a Trustee on the Anzac Memorial building in Sydney.

-In June 2020, Mr Lynn declared he would cease his membership of GWS GIANTS AFL club in protest at players kneeling on one knee in an anti-racism demonstration before their clash against North Melbourne.
+In June 2020, Lynn declared he would cease his membership of Greater Western Sydney Giants AFL club in protest at players kneeling on one knee in an anti-racism demonstration before their clash against North Melbourne.